raivisdejus/helloworld/README.md

 helloworld
 ==========

-Test app for Firefox OS (http://raivisdejus.github.io/helloworld/)
+Test app for Firefox OS
+Link to the app - http://raivisdejus.github.io/helloworld/